PyVRP/PyVRP/.github/PULL_REQUEST_TEMPLATE.md

 - Docstring additions must render correctly, including escapes and LaTeX.
 - Finally, it is essential that all contributions in this PR are license-compatible with PyVRP's MIT license.
   Please check that this PR can be included into PyVRP under the MIT license.
+- You must disclose the use of LLMs/generative AI if you used such tools to write code.

 </details>